What is CBAM?

 Reporting & Cost Calculation

-Despite the Implementation Period being so close, there is still quite a bit of uncertainty about how the cost of CBAM certs will be calculated.
+Despite the Implementation Period having already started, there is still a lot of uncertainty about how the cost of CBAM certs are calculated.
 Although, CBAM certs for 2026 won’t actually be purchased until 2027, businesses should be accruing for the CBAM costs in their 2026 accounts.
-CBAM estimates will also be necessary for customer pricing and other vital decision making.
+Clarity on CBAM costs is also hugely important for customer pricing and other decision making.
 CBAM is here to stay, and businesses affected should be looking to get clear understanding of the moving parts.

 How SwiftFile can help